Rafael Nadal rules Qatar Open

-World No 1 Spaniard beat Gael Monfils to win maiden title in Doha
+World No 1 Spaniard tennis player beat Gael Monfils to win his maiden title in Doha

 World No 1 Rafael Nadal defeated France’s Gael Monfils 6-1, 6-7 (5/7), 6-2 on Saturday to win the Qatar Open.

 Rafael Nadal at the Qatar Open in Doha. pic/afp

 It was Nadal’s 61st career title and took him to eighth on the all-time list, passing Andre Agassi.

 “I never had the chance to win here before.
 I had match points against Davydenko in the final a few years back,” said Nadal, who was runner-up to Russia’s Nikolay Davydenko in 2010.

 “I’m happy to start the season like this, it's the first time I have won a title in the first week of the year.

 “It’s a great way to start the season.
 I’m sure that if Gael keeps playing like this, he will be close to the top 10.”

 Nadal, who hit 13 aces and 36 winners, took his record over Monfils to 9-2.
 The Frenchman had achieved both his wins over the Spaniard in Doha, in 2009 and 2012.